Wednesday, March 18, 2015

 This is the same reason why fishing communities around the world are poorer than other agricultural communities.

-Poorer individuals are quick to wolf down their earnings or any windfall that comes their well, wealthier people on the contrary invest or save some money before consuming what's left.
+Poorer individuals are quick to wolf down their earnings or any windfall that comes their way, wealthier people on the contrary invest or save some money before consuming what's left.

-About fifteen years ago one wealth Asian told the Financial Times of London, when asked about his he accumulated his millions, and his answer was, "It's an old Indian trick.
+About fifteen years ago one wealthy Asian told the Financial Times of London, when asked about how he accumulated his millions, his answer was, "It's an old Indian trick.
 For every ten shillings I made I ate one shilling and reinvested the other nine.
 I repeated until I was rich"

 "Networth however is not a practical indicator of wealth.
 You may be asset rich ---have square miles of land to your name, but still be cash poor...